ibm-cloud-docs/dr-automation-powervs/powerha-aix-arch.md

 To deploy and use PowerHA SystemMirror on IBM Power Virtual Server (PowerVS), ensure that your environment meets the following software requirements.

 - **Supported operating systems**
-PowerHA supports enterprise operating systems available on PowerVS, including IBM AIX®, IBM i, and supported Linux distributions.
+PowerHA supports enterprise operating systems available on PowerVS, including IBM AIX®, IBMi, and supported Linux distributions.
 Ensure that your virtual server instances are running a PowerHA-supported operating system level.

+> **Note:** The agent installation script requires `curl` command, which is not supported for installation on **AIX 7.1**.
+Agent installation is supported on **AIX 7.2** and later version.

-- **PowerHA SystemMirror software**
+- **PowerHA System Mirror software**
-PowerHA SystemMirror must be installed and configured on all virtual server instances that participate in the high availability cluster.
+PowerHA System Mirror must be installed and configured on all virtual server instances that participate in the high availability cluster.
 The software enables health monitoring, failover, and recovery operations.

 - **IBM Cloud access and permissions**
 You must have appropriate permissions in your IBM Cloud account to deploy and manage Power Virtual Server compute, storage, and networking resources required for high availability.